10min read

 Another trait that illustrates the lack of conscience, is that serial bullies are often well-practised and convincing liars who will most likely make up anything spontaneously to fit their needs at that moment, especially when asked to account for their actions.
 Serial bullies excel at deception and should never be underestimated in their capacity to deceive.

-Duplicity is deceiving others by pretending to act with one intention while actually aiming to satisfy another.
+Duplicity is deceiving others by pretending to act with one intention while aiming to satisfy another.
 Bullies at work act with duplicity by pretending to be acting in the interests of the employer and others, when actually they are acting in their own interests.

 This content was developed by The Tim Field Foundation, based on the work of the late Dr Tim Field.